ankschoubey/old-blog/_posts/philosophy/core-values/optimism/2023-09-10-v1-why-theraphy.md

 ---
 layout: post
 comments: true
-description: Psychological and therapy are scientific and can reduce the time it takes for you to fix your problems.
-There are common misunderstandings with psych work including you don't need it and that therapists fix your problem.
-Understanding these mis-understanding can help you decide if you or someone close to you needs therapy.
+description: Psychology and therapy are evidence-based approaches that can expedite problem-solving.
+Common misconceptions include the belief that therapy is unnecessary and that therapists solely resolve issues.
+Addressing these misconceptions aids in determining the need for therapy, either for yourself or someone you know.
 categories: [peace, non-technical, psychology]
 last_modified_at: 2023-09-10T20:52:08.052481
 last-modified-purpose: